d3b4g/leonids/_posts/Dcsync.md

 #### Discovery

-Using bloodhound i discovered the attack path.
+Using bloodhound i discovered the attack path, smilarly we can discover this using powerview

 The user PTRACE@CONTOSO.LOCAL has the DS-Replication-Get-Changes privilege on the domain CONTOSO.LOCAL